 John Adams, President of the United States (1797-1801)

-Public Schools First NC believes there are four key factors that combine to enable the effective public schools that educate each child for life: excellence in teaching, a rich curriculum, accountability and a safe and equitable learning environment.
+Public Schools First NC believes there are five key factors that combine to enable the effective public schools that educate each child for life: excellence in teaching, adequate funding, a well-rounded and innovative curriculum, accountability and a safe and equitable learning environment.
 When any or all of these factors come under threat, so does the effectiveness of the education each child receives.

 Excellent, caring teachers who help each student achieve academically are critical to effective public schools.
 In order to recruit and retain excellent educators, teaching must be a respected and fulfilling profession in our state.
-Talented young people need to see teaching as a profession they wish to make into a lifelong career.
-Research shows that teachers want to work in supportive environments, with good leadership, where they have freedom for creativity as well as rigor, and where colleagues, rather than compete, with one another.
+Talented young people need to see teaching as a profession they can make into a lifelong career.
+Research shows that teachers want to work in supportive environments, with good leadership, where they have freedom for creativity as well as rigor, and where colleagues, rather than compete, collaborate with one another to ensure student success.

-Inadequate funding for NC public schools has dramatically affected teacher morale.
-Budget cuts have raised class size, reduced support staff, and severely limited professional development, mentoring, and basic resources such as textbooks.
-NC is currently ranked 42 in the nation in teacher pay.
-According to a March 2015 NEA Rankings and Estimates report, the average NC teacher salary is $47,783, while the national average is $57,379.
+Inadequate funding for NC public schools dramatically affects teacher morale.
+Changes in how teachers are paid and various cuts in benefits have resulted in fewer college students choosing education as a profession.
+In addition, overall budget cuts have raised class size in the upper grades, reduced classroom support staff, and severely limited professional development, mentoring, and basic resources such as textbooks and instructional supplies.
+In addition, North Carolina is ranked lower than the national average in teacher pay.
+According to a March 2018 NEA Rankings and Estimates report, the average NC teacher salary is $50,861, while the national average is $60,483.

 To attract and retain the best teachers, we must: